 cp -R ~/files ~/files-backup

-...and the entire directory structure will be copied to the directory /home/steve/files-backup.
+...and the entire directory structure is copied to the directory /home/steve/files-backup.
 When performing a recursive copy:

-- if the directory files-backup already exists, the directory files will be placed inside;
+- If the directory files-backup already exists, the directory files are placed inside.

-- if files-backup does not already exist, it will be created and the contents of the files directory will be placed inside it.
+- If files-backup does not already exist, it will be created and the contents of the files directory is placed inside it.

 Another useful trick is to use cp to create symbolic links to your source files.
 You may already be familiar with using the ln command to create symlinks; cp is a great way to create multiple symlinks all at once.

-cp will create symbolic links if you specify the -s option.
+cp creates symbolic links if you specify the -s option.
 So, for instance,

 cp -s file.txt file2.txt